salvah22/finances-tool/README.md

 * the app looks in your spreadsheet for a column with a name matching a well-known currency (defined in src/configs/app.yml, e.g. EUR, USD or GBP), this app is not intended at the moment for multi-currency problems, so the first column matching a well-known currency, or whatever name you set in the config file currency list will be used (i.e. if your column header is Bitcoin, just set Bitcoin first in currencies list in app.yml).
 * Some column **names / headers** are expected to match those of src/resources/dummy_data.xlsx:
 1. Day (e.g. YYYY/MM/DD or ISO format work good)
-2. Accounts (nominal / categorical data, e.g. Cash, Checking, Savings, Credit, etc.)
+2. Account (nominal / categorical data, e.g. Cash, Checking, Savings, Credit, etc.)
 3. Category (nominal / categorical data, e.g. home, rent, groceries, leisure, savings, etc.)
 4. EUR / USD / GBP (as explained above)
-5. Income/Expenses (nominal / categorical data, explained below)
+5. Direction (nominal / categorical data, explained below)
 6. AccountBalance (optional, used to show each account balances in the main frame)
-* The 'Income/Expenses' column is quite important, nominal / categorical data is expected, values must be one of the following:
+* The 'Direction' column is quite important, nominal / categorical data is expected, values must be one of the following:
 1. Income
 2. Expenses
 3. Transfer in